Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~

 - **Description**: The number of the frame at which the `reference_structure`_ was taken.
-  The first frame is frame 0.
+  The first frame is frame 1.
 - **Type**: integer
-- **Requirements/Conventions**: The value MUST be equal or larger than 0 and less than nframes.
+- **Requirements/Conventions**: The value MUST be larger than 0 and equal or less than nframes.

   - **Support**: MUST be supported if the `reference_structure`_ is taken from the trajectory.
     If the `reference_structure`_ is not in the trajectory, the value MUST NOT be present.